ghys/habpanel-3dview/README.md

 # 3D WebGL interactive smarthome control with openHAB, HABPanel & Sweet Home 3D

-This repository contains a directive to display and interact with WebGL exports from http://www.sweethome3d.com, and an example template to include to your HABPanel dashboard.
+This repository contains a directive to display and interact with WebGL views generated with http://www.sweethome3d.com, and an example template to include to your HABPanel dashboard.

-They allow embedding HTML5 exports from the [Export to HTML5 plugin](http://www.sweethome3d.com/support/forum/viewthread_thread,6708) and interacting with objects to show modal dialogs including other HABPanel widgets.
-The example template shows how to do that, based on the [SweetHome3DExample3.sh3d](http://www.sweethome3d.com/examples/SweetHome3DExample3.sh3d) example from http://www.sweethome3d.com/gallery.jsp.
+They use the [Sweet Home 3D JS Viewer](http://prdownloads.sourceforge.net/sweethome3d/SweetHome3DJSViewer-5.5.zip) to render the 3D view and allow interacting with objects to show modal dialogs including other HABPanel widgets.
+The example template shows how to do that, based on the [SweetHome3DExample3.sh3d](http://www.sweethome3d.com/examples/SweetHome3DExample3.sh3d) example from http://www.sweethome3d.com/gallery.jsp (you can also use the _default.sh3d_ file bundled with the Sweet Home 3D JS Viewer).

 Both the aerial view and the first-person view (aka.
 "Virtual Visit") can be used.
 Use the space bar or the radio buttons to switch between the two.